Last modified: May 02, 2019 | Previous Versions

 5.2.2 Emergency Security Issues.
 Google may immediately Suspend Customer’s use of the Services if (a) there is an Emergency Security Issue or (b) Google is required to Suspend such use immediately to comply with applicable law.
 At Customer’s request, unless prohibited by applicable law, Google will notify Customer of the basis for the Suspension as soon as is reasonably possible.

 5.3 For Alleged Third-Party Intellectual Property Rights Infringement.
-If the Customer Application is alleged to infringe a third party’s Intellectual Property Rights, Google may require Customer to suspend distributing or selling the Customer Application on 30 days’ written notice until such allegation is fully resolved.
+If the Customer Application is alleged to infringe a third party’s Intellectual Property Rights, Google may require Customer to suspend distributing or selling the Customer Application with 30 days’ written notice until such allegation is fully resolved.
 In any event, this Section 5.3 does not reduce Customer’s obligations under Section 15 (Indemnification).

 6. Intellectual Property Rights; Feedback.